For me, street photography is all about traveling light, and I get really want to be walking the streets with a big bag full of lenses.

 I like using longer focal lengths like 50 millimeters, 56 millimeters 90 millimeters for street photography.

-I know lenses like this are normally used for portrait stuff in studio work.
+I know lenses like this are generally used for portrait stuff in studio work.

 But when taking street photos, I find it can be a bit more creative when using longer focal lengths rather than wide focal lengths.